cwcyau/academic-kickstart-2/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Principal Investigators
+- Researchers
 ---

 I am Professor of Artificial Intelligence at the [University of Manchester](https://www.manchester.ac.uk/) and a Fellow at the [Alan Turing Institute](https://www.turing.ac.uk/people/researchers/christopher-yau).
-I am also co-Director of the [Health Data Research-Alan Turing Institute Wellcome PhD programme in Health Data Science](https://www.hdruk.ac.uk/talent-training/hdr-uk-turing-phd-programme-funded-by-the-wellcome-trust/).
+I am also Director of the [Health Data Research-Alan Turing Institute Wellcome PhD programme in Health Data Science](https://www.hdruk.ac.uk/talent-training/hdr-uk-turing-phd-programme-funded-by-the-wellcome-trust/) and a recipient of the [UKRI Turing Artificial Intelligence Fellowship](https://www.ukri.org/news/new-turing-ai-fellows-to-deliver-world-class-ai-research/).

+**From February 2022, I will move to the University of Oxford to take up a position as s Senior Research Fellow between the [Department of Women's and Reproductive Health](https://www.wrh.ox.ac.uk/) and the [Nuffield Department of Population Health](https://www.ndph.ox.ac.uk/).
+Future recruitment to the group for postdocs and students will be via the University of Oxford.**

 ## About Me

 I studied undergraduate Engineering at Cambridge where I did my masters dissertation with [Professor Andrew Blake](https://en.wikipedia.org/wiki/Andrew_Blake_(scientist)) at Microsoft Research on digital image analysis.
 Afterwards, I joined the EPSRC-funded Life Sciences Interface Doctoral Training Centre, led by [Professor David Gavaghan](https://www.cs.ox.ac.uk/people/david.gavaghan/) in Oxford where I completed my doctoral thesis in Statistics under the supervision of [Professor Chris Holmes](http://www.stats.ox.ac.uk/~cholmes/).

 I subsequently took up [MRC Fellowship in Biomedical Informatics](https://gtr.ukri.org/projects?ref=G0701810) before joining [Imperial College London](http://www.ic.ac.uk) as a Lecturer in Statistics in the Department of Mathematics.
-I rejoined Oxford where I became Associate Professor in Genomic Medicine as a Principal Investigator at the Wellcome Trust Centre for Human Genetics.
-I then became Reader and then Professor of Artificial Intelligence at the University of Birmingham prior to joining Manchester.
+I rejoined Oxford where I became Associate Professor in Genomic Medicine as a Principal Investigator at the [Wellcome Trust Centre for Human Genetics](http://www.well.ox.ac.uk).
+I then became Reader and then Professor of Artificial Intelligence at the [University of Birmingham](http://www.birmingham.ac.uk) prior to joining Manchester.

-I sit on the development group for the [Academy of Medical Science FLIER programme](https://acmedsci.ac.uk/grants-and-schemes/mentoring-and-other-schemes/FLIER) which I co-developed with the panel.
-I am also on the committee of the MRC Methodology Research Programme from April 2020.
-I co-lead the Machine Learning sub-domain for the Genomics England Clinical Interpretation Partnership in [Quantitative Methods, Functional Genomics and Machine Learning](https://www.genomicsengland.co.uk/portfolio/quantitative-methods-machine-learning-and-functional-genomics-gecip-domain-various-universities/).
+I am a member of the [MRC Better Methods, Better Research](https://mrc.ukri.org/funding/science-areas/methodology-research/) Programme Panel (formerly the Methodology Research Panel) and the [Millenium Medal](https://mrc.ukri.org/successes/awards-recognition/) committee.
+I lead the Genomics England Clinical Interpretation Partnership in [Quantitative Methods, Functional Genomics and Machine Learning](https://www.genomicsengland.co.uk/portfolio/quantitative-methods-machine-learning-and-functional-genomics-gecip-domain-various-universities/).
+I am also a consultant for [Kheiron Medical Technologies](https://www.kheironmed.com/), the [Medicines & Healthcare products
+Regulatory Agency](https://www.gov.uk/government/organisations/medicines-and-healthcare-products-regulatory-agency) and [Singula Bio](https://singulabio.com/).
+I was previously on the Taskforce group for the [Academy of Medical Science FLIER programme](https://acmedsci.ac.uk/grants-and-schemes/mentoring-and-other-schemes/FLIER).

 ## Research Interests